Making a Mark in Austin's Animation Scene

-For a stretch of the pandemic, Hailey J. Strader ’19 woke every morning, made her coffee and sat down in her living room to draw on an oversize digital tablet.
+For a stretch of the pandemic, Hailey J. Strader ’19 woke every morning, made her coffee, and sat down in her living room to draw on an oversized digital tablet.
 For eight hours a day, she used a pressure-sensitive stylus to outline characters in Richard Linklater’s upcoming animated movie Apollo 10 ½, about a Houston boy’s fascination with space exploration.
 Each second of footage involved drawing 12 pictures, and Strader sometimes spent days drawing a single character.
 By the time the project wrapped, Strader had drawn more than 9,000 individual frames.

 Meanwhile, Annie McCall ’08 was managing a team of animators drawing the second season of Undone, an animated Amazon original series about a San Antonio woman who, after a car accident, begins to perceive reality differently.
 Like Strader’s team, the group was working remotely.
 Each day, McCall used a shot-tracking system to assign work based on the team’s goal of finishing three minutes of footage — or 2,160 drawings — each week.
 She also drew scenes and fine-tuned ones that needed fixing.